hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Future***

-Technology development is, of course, difficult to predict.
-Ethereum, for example, has the potential to significantly reduce the cost of delivering low-carbon technologies but it is still an immature technology with a great deal of regulatory uncertainty requiring clarification.
-Advances in water purification technologies along with tools, such as AI and robotics for growing plants, could prove equally important.

-Assuming success by the communities developing the various distributed technologies this project relies upon, the following timelines should be achievable.
+Technology development is difficult to predict.
+Assuming success , the following timelines should be achievable.

 **2023-2030**: Construction of the carbon-negative household through three stages: